pascalandy/gladiators-mastermind/README.md

 Going deeper in **4 minutes**:

-- What is one goal you will achieve by our next meeting?
+- How did it went with your goal you wanted to achieve by our next meeting (May 24th)?
 - What Do You Need Help With?

 ### Links